Dllamasm4412/GenAI/Week1/Readme.md

 ## Overview

-In this workshop, you will use Cursor, an AI-assisted code editor, to design, build, test, version-control, and publish a small website.
+In this tutorial, you will use Cursor, an AI-assisted code editor, to design, build, test, version-control, and publish a small website.

 You may either: